Backgrounder on NRC Response to Lessons Learned from Fukushima

 On this page:

-In March 2012 the NRC ordered U.S. nuclear power plants to meet 2016 deadlines for: 1) maintaining key safety functions even if installed electricity sources fail; 2) installing additional equipment to monitor spent fuel pool water levels; and 3) (for designs similar to Fukushima Dai-ichi) installing/improving systems to safely vent pressure during an accident.
+In March 2012, the NRC ordered U.S. nuclear power plants to meet specific deadlines for: 1) maintaining key safety functions even if installed electricity sources fail; 2) installing additional equipment to monitor spent fuel pool water levels; and 3) installing/improving systems to safely vent pressure during an accident (for designs similar to Fukushima Dai-ichi).
 The NRC's March 2012 actions also asked all U.S. plants for information on comprehensive earthquake and flooding hazard analyses.

 The Fukushima Dai-ichi Nuclear Accident

 Units 1, 2 and 3 at Fukushima Dai-ichi were operating when the earthquake hit.
 Units 4, 5 and 6 were shut down for routine refueling and maintenance.
 One of Unit 6's diesel generators continued working, providing power to keep both Units 5 and 6 (at right in the photo) safely shut down.
 Steam-driven and battery-powered safety systems at Units 1, 2 and 3 worked for several hours (and more than a day in some cases).
 Those systems eventually failed and all three reactors overheated, melting their cores to some degree.
 The conditions in the reactors generated extreme pressure, causing leaks of radioactive gas as well as hydrogen.
-The hydrogen exploded in Units 1, 2 and 4, damaging the buildings and releasing more radioactive material from Units 1 and 2.
+The hydrogen exploded inside the reactor buildings of Units 1, 3 and 4, damaging the buildings and releasing more radioactive material from Units 1 and 3.
 Radioactive contamination spread over a large area of Japan, requiring the relocation of tens of thousands of people.
-The Japanese government has reopened a very limited area for residents to return to, but many communities remain off-limits.
+The Japanese government has reopened limited areas for residents to return to, but many communities remain off-limits.
 Japanese authorities eventually stabilized the damaged reactors with alternate water sources.
 Work continues to isolate the damaged reactors and radioactive contamination from the environment.

 NRC’s Short-Term Actions